 If you wish to learn more about the latest technological developments in the world of ICT, this is the subject for you.
-With the increasing dependence on ICT in every walk of life it is essential that you gain a qualification which prepares you for the world of work and demonstrates your ability in this area.
+With the increasing dependence on ICT in every walk of life it is valuable to obtain a qualification which prepares you for the world of work and demonstrates your ability in this area.
 Equally, undertaking the full A level qualification gives you the opportunity to progress to higher education leading to professional IT management careers.